-Secretive, never profitable Palantir makes its market debut
+Secretive, never profitable Palantir makes market debut

 Palantir offers two software platforms.
 Foundry is designed to link disparate and largely incompatible data sources into a central operating system.
 It’s the company’s primary hope for broadening its business.

 An earlier product, Gotham, has been used by defense and intelligence analysts and police departments to identify patterns deep within datasets.
 But the value of “predictive policing” tools developed with the platform have been questioned for their potential to unfairly target people of color.
-The New Orleans and New York City police departments, once customers, no longer use it.
+The New Orleans and New York City police departments have used it.

-A 2017 research paper by University of Texas sociologist Sarah Brayne found the software could lead to a proliferation of unregulated personal data collected by police from commercial and law enforcement databases.
+A 2017 research paper by University of Texas sociologist Sarah Brayne, who studied the Los Angeles Police Department’s use of Gotham, found the software could lead to a proliferation of unregulated personal data collected by police from commercial and law enforcement databases.

 On Monday, Amnesty International issued a briefing that says Palantir is failing to conduct human rights due diligence around its contracts with Immigration and Customs Enforcement, calling it “deeply ironic” that the company crows about its determination not to work with regimes like China that abuse human rights.

-Palantir’s ICE contracts involve the maintenance and improvement of two products used in deportation raid.
-One of them, its web-based Falcon tool, has enhanced data accessible to investigators “involving the illegal movement of people into, within, and out of the United States,” according to documents obtained by The Associated Press, including court records, and by the nonprofit Electronic Privacy Information Center in a freedom-of-information request.
+Palantir’s ICE contracts involve the maintenance and improvement of two tools used in deportation raids, court records and federal documents show.
+One is web-based Falcon, for which Palantir enhanced data accessible to investigators “involving the illegal movement of people into, within, and out of the United States,” according to documents obtained by the nonprofit Electronic Privacy Information Center in a freedom-of-information request.
+The other is the Integrated Case Management system.

 Palantir has acknowledged in its SEC filing that “unfavorable coverage in the media” and from social activists could hurt its business.
 It also says its contractual obligations might prevent it from being able to defend its actions publicly, although it recently named a former Wall Street Journal reporter to its board.